 This information is used to calculate the cost basis for the shares, the amount of income that needs to be reported for the alternative minimum tax, the amount of compensation income on a disqualifying disposition, and to identify the beginning and end of the special holding period to qualify for preferred tax treatment.

 Identifying the Qualifying Holding Period

-Incentive stock options have a special holding period to qualify for capital gains tax treatment.
+ISOs have a special holding period to qualify for capital gains tax treatment.
 The holding period is two years from the grant date and one year after the stock was transferred to the employee.
 Form 3921 shows the grant date in box 1 and shows the transfer date or exercise date in box 2.
-Add two years to the date in box 1 and add one year to the date in box 2.
+Add two years to the date in box 1, and add one year to the date in box 2.

-If you sell your ISO shares after whichever date is later, then you will have a qualifying disposition and any profit or loss will be entirely a capital gain or loss taxed at the long-term capital gains rates.
-If you sell your ISO shares anytime before or on this date, then you'll have a disqualifying disposition, and the income from the sale will be taxed partly as compensation income at the ordinary income tax rates and partly as capital gain or loss.
+If the ISO shares are sold after whichever date is later, that is a qualifying disposition and any profit or loss will be a capital gain or loss taxed at the long-term capital gains rates.
+If the ISO shares are sold anytime before or on this date, that is a disqualifying disposition, and the income from the sale is taxed partly as compensation income at the ordinary income tax rates and partly as capital gain or loss.

-Calculating Income for the Alternative Minimum Tax on Exercise of an ISO
+Calculating Income for the Alternative Minimum Tax on the Exercise of an ISO

 Shares exercised in one year and sold in a subsequent year have two cost bases: one for regular tax purposes and one for AMT purposes.
 The AMT cost basis is the regular tax basis plus the AMT income inclusion amount.
 This figure will be used on a separate Schedule D and Form 8949 for AMT calculations.